top of page

 How do you deal with complications at birth?

 There are a few things that could go wrong that would constitute a true emergency.
-I have specific medications and training to be used in these situations and would immediately transport the mother/baby to the closest hospital while giving emergency care, or I would give care until EMS arrived to transport the mother/baby.
+We have specific medications and training to be used in these situations and would immediately transport the mother/baby to the closest hospital while giving emergency care, or we would give care until EMS arrived to transport the mother/baby.
 Most complications are non-emergent.
 The most common reason for non-emergency transfer to the hospital is "failure to progress."

 What if I need something for the pain?